 The contraceptive effects of Mirena last for five years.
 Mirena can be removed at any time, and fertility returns within four to six weeks.
 When you are ready for Mirena to be removed, a medical professional will remove it by pulling on the threads.
 Withdrawal of the device may cause a brief moment of pain or discomfort.

-Note that although Mirena provides effective birth control, it does not protect you against sexually transmitted diseases including AIDS, herpes, syphilis, gonorrhea, and chlamydia.
+Note that although Mirena provides effective birth control, it does not protect you against sexually transmitted diseases including HIV, herpes, syphilis, gonorrhea, and chlamydia.

 Rare but serious side effects of Mirena include an increased risk for developing pelvic inflammatory disease and ectopic pregnancy.